What is Geofencing?

 When consumers enter within a distance of a restaurant, they get a text message tailored to their likes and needs.

 For public safety, geofencing can notify parents if their children leave a designated area.
-By creating this imaginary boundary line where kids can play, it gives that bit of safety.
+Creating this imaginary boundary line where kids can play gives that bit of safety.

 Not only for parents, but geofencing can increase the safety of firearms.
-For example, it can notify areas for permitted firearms reducing casualty.
+For example, it can notify areas of permitted firearms reducing casualty.

-In delivery, trucks use geofencing to signal when deliveries trucks enter a proximity.
-As soon as it’s within the boundary, it signals an event for pick up delivery.
+In delivery, trucks use geofencing to signal when delivery trucks enter a distance for proximity.
+As soon as it’s within the boundary, it signals an event for pick-up delivery.

-Businesses are always trying to save costs for efficiencies.
-For geofencing, it automatically tracks when delivery trucks enter or leave premises.
-In turn, this reduces time to sign papers or get the people to unload the truck.
+Businesses are always trying to save costs for efficiency.
+For geofencing, it automatically tracks when delivery trucks enter or leave the premises.
+In turn, this reduces the time to sign papers or get the people to unload the truck.

 Geofencing can even notify customers when a delivery truck is within a certain distance.

 The ArcGIS GeoEvent Server is Esri’s geofencing platform.
 You can connect to GPS devices and social media and construct your own real-time awareness apps.

 Also, you can connect to streaming data feeds and automatically send alerts by email or text messages.
 Also, you can update a database or perform other types of events.